Amy Dryansky’s alter ego is the perennial late bloomer, Pokey Mama.

 While at the FCWSRC I started a blog, Pokey Mama, which you can read here, to explore the experience of trying to understand and integrate the experiences of mother and poet.
 I wrote Pokey Mama for me, but also for the many, many women out there struggling to wrap their minds around their reality as artist AND…

-Pokey Mama is for you, if that sounds like you.
+I’m still working and writing, and struggling with both, even as I love what I do.
+Pokey Mama is for you, if any of this sounds like you.
 I hope it helps.